Live streaming is growing ever more popular, leading to a huge variety of streaming software tools on the market in 2019.

 Reliable and easy to use, Epiphan Pearl hardware encoders are the perfect solutions for video capture, mixing, streaming, and recording.
 No computer required.See for yourself

-Being an open source project, however, OBS Studio is a highly customizable.
+As an open-source project, however, OBS Studio is highly customizable.
 New features and plugins are being released by the developer community all the time.
 This means that if you are willing to tinker with it, there is an impressive amount of functionality you can get out of OBS.

 This however also means there is no centralized user support team to help you out if you’re having trouble.
 You need to be self-reliant and figure things out for yourself.
 This usually isn’t an issue for relatively tech-savvy users who are able to set-up and troubleshoot independently, but newer users might face difficulties.
-Lucky for beginners, there is a multitude of guides and tutorial videos on the web to help.
+Luckily for beginners, there are numerous guides and tutorial videos on the web to help.

 Bottom line: Great for technical users in search of a free solution with no need for advanced features like virtual sets, multi-streaming, and guest hosting.